 Got the puppy?
 Check.
 Found a vet?
 Check.
 Now you just need to figure out what to feed them!
 One of the most common questions we come across with young pups is whether it’s okay to give them adult dog food, or if their nutritional needs are different.
-So we spoke with Richard Patton, a New Mexico-based animal nutrition consultant, who helped clarify what’s best to put in your puppy’s bowl.
+We spoke with Richard Patton, a New Mexico-based animal nutrition consultant.
+He helps us clarify what’s the difference between puppy and adult dog food and what does your puppy really need?

 Do puppies and adult dogs have different nutritional needs?